Samuel-The-Daya/Just-The-Docs-Template/docs/The-How-and-Why-of-Team-Git-Workflow-And-Sub-Pages/Feature-Branch-Workflow.md

 The **Feature Branch Workflow** is about working feature development or bug fixes on dedicated branches for each feature / fix.

+Team members are divided to work on each feature in those branches and minimizes merge conflicts.

+The main branch is always kept clean and branches are only pulled into main when it is finished.

 ## Table of Contents
 {: .no_toc }